How to be Prepared for Your DIY Move

 We want to make it very clear that these are merely suggestions for reducing your total move time and overall moving expenses.
-Our crews will assemble or disassemble most standard household items without charge and will pack your boxes if you would like, these services just add time to your move.
+Most of the movers listed on MovingLabor.com will assemble or disassemble common household items without charge and will pack your boxes if you would like, these services just add time to your move.

 - The most tedious and time consuming task is packing the moving boxes.
 Whenever possible have all of the boxes packed, sealed and ready to be moved.

 - Disassemble anything that may require it before the movers arrive.
 The most common items are mirrors attached to a dresser, desks and beds.

 - Remove all electronic components and wires from your TV stand or entertainment center.
 Fumbling with these wires can be time consuming.

 - Make sure there is a clear walkway through the home.
 Move all of the boxes to either side of the walkway to prevent the movers having to rearrange them just to get through.

 - Often times when loading a moving container or truck we will need "fillers".
 Fillers are lightweight items that can fit into top or corner areas.
 The best way to create fillers is to put cushions, pillows and blankets into trash bags instead of boxes.